 Valley Green Inn

-Unique among the romantic restaurants in Philadelphia, Valley Green Inn is located in Fairmount Park.
-The historic inn, which was built in 1850, is surrounded by trees and is just a few steps from Wissahickon Creek.
-It’s hard to imagine a more idyllic setting.
+Unique among the restaurants in Philadelphia, Valley Green Inn is located in Fairmount Park.
+The 1850s inn is surrounded by trees and is just a few steps from Wissahickon Creek.
+It’s hard to imagine a more idyllic setting that seems far away from city life…even though you’re still very much in Philly.

-Diners can choose from the covered patio or the charming indoor dining rooms, complete with cozy fireplaces.
-The upscale spot is a local favorite for lunch and brunch, and dinner is also a standout with offerings like steak frites, crab cakes, and pan seared salmon.
+Opt for the covered patio or pick the charming indoor dining rooms which are our favorite because of the cozy fireplaces.
+The spot is a local favorite for lunch and brunch, and dinner is also a standout with offerings like steak frites, crab cakes, and pan seared salmon.

 Vernick Food & Drink

 The modern American menu has a variety of small plates and toasts, which are a Vernick signature.
 Meats straight from the woodfire oven and a selection of fish round out the frequently-changing offerings.
-For a particularly special experience, reserve well in advance to enjoy the six-course tasting menu.
-Complete your romantic evening with a walk in Rittenhouse Square Park just a block away.
+Book the chef’s counter for a unique view into the kitchen.
+After dinner, our favorite way to complete the romantic evening is with a walk in Rittenhouse Square Park just a block away.

 Laurel

-Laurel might be the perfect date-night restaurant in the city.
-Much of the food is shareable, the service is on-point, and it’s quiet enough that you can hear your dining companion.
-Following a recent switch from a tasting menu to a la carte items, the price point has also dropped to a more accessible level.
-There’s everything to love here.
+Laurel might be the perfect date-night restaurant.
+Much of the food is shareable, the service is on-point, and it’s quiet enough that you can hear the person across from you.
+We love everything here.

 A mix of small and large French-inspired plates allow for tasting lots of dishes, which you’ll definitely want to do.
 They are well-composed and creative without feeling overly pretentious (I always appreciate when I don’t have to Google ingredients to make a selection).
-We started talking about when we could come back before we had even paid the check.
+We always start talking about when we can come back before we even pay the check.

 Lark